vikbert/wal/README.md

 Wa(h)l is a german word(engl: decision).
 > DUDEN: Möglichkeit der Entscheidung; das Sichtentscheiden

-If we remove this character "h", and it becomes another word "engl: whale" that is the most favorite animal of my son.
-The two words have almost the same pronunciation in German.
-At least, it sounds similar to me who speak German as the seconds foreign language. 😀
+If we remove the character "h", and it becomes another word "engl: whale".
+It is the most favorite animal of my sohn.
+These two words have almost the same pronunciation in German.
+At least, it sounds similar for me, who speaks German as the second foreign language. 😀

 # ✨ Background
-I build this application in the context of [#100DaysOfCode](https://www.100daysofcode.com/).
+I built this application in the context of [#100DaysOfCode](https://www.100daysofcode.com/).

 The idea of this application is inspired by someone's kindly suggestion during the scrum daily meeting, as we didn't know who is going to talk as next.

 # ✅ Feature of app
 - randomize the participants
 - text to speech
-- a timer for the meeting: default 15" for a normal daily standup
+- a timer for the meeting: default 15" for a normal scrum daily
 - manage the participants for the meeting

 ![](./public/images/wal0.png)